-Wage and Overtime Attorney
+Wage and Hour Claims

-- Failure to pay for “off-the-clock” work
+- Failure to pay for “off-the-clock” work or overtime.

-- Improper payroll deductions
+- Improper payroll deductions.

-- Misclassification of employees as independent contractors to avoid paying overtime and other benefits
+- Misclassification of employees as independent contractors to avoid paying overtime and other benefits.

 The laws for hourly wages, overtime, and other related areas include both state and federal regulations, including the Fair Labor Standards Act, the Washington Minimum Wage Act, the Washington Wage Payment Act, and dozens of other statutes and regulations.
 Thanks to these laws, Washington state ensures greater wage and hour protections than what is granted to workers under federal law.
 If it is found that your employer willfully withheld wages, you may be entitled to double the amount withheld.